 - 2 rice cooker cups uncooked Japanese short-grain rice

 - water (Fill up till 2 cup line)

 - 2.5 lb bone-in skin-on chicken thighs (6 pieces)

-- 1 tsp salt (kosher or sea salt; use half if using table salt) (for chicken)
+- 1 tsp kosher/sea salt (use half for table salt) (for chicken)

 - freshly ground black pepper

 - 1 Tbsp unsalted butter

 - ¼ tsp kosher/sea salt (use half for table salt) (for onion)

 - 1 Tbsp dry basil